David A. Mason

 David Alan Mason (born November 11, 1957) is an American academic usually based in South Korea.
-He has been a professor of cultural tourism at Sejong University in Seoul since 2014.
+Now retired, he has been a professor of cultural tourism at Sejong University in Seoul since 2014.
 He has authored about 10 prominent books on Korean culture, spirituality, travel and mountains, and serves as a scholar, author, public speaker and tour guide.
 He remains a well-known authority on Korean spiritual traditions of all kinds, especially about his core topic the Sansin (산신, 山神, Sanshin) deity and their shrines found throughout Korea called Sansin-gak (산신각, 山神閣), integral parts of Korean Buddhist temples, Korean Shamanism and village life.
 He is also an expert on the Baekdu-daegan mountain range and Korea's national parks, having visited all 20 as of 2011.

 Personal life and education

 Mason was born in Detroit, and raised in its suburb Birmingham, Michigan.
 He earned his B.A. degree from the University of Michigan and San Francisco State University in 1981, studying Oriental Philosophy, Environmental Biology, Health and Macrobiotics.
 He first visited Korea in July 1982, staying for a year as an English teacher and growing increasingly interested in the traditional culture found in its mountains, ultimately turning it into a career.
 He moved to Korea permanently in January 1986.
 He received his M.A. in Korean Studies from Yonsei University of Seoul in 1997, majoring in the history of Korean traditional religions.